nwithan8/webcrawler/README.md

 ### **2018**:

 * **Lines**: *638 (including large blocks of commented-out code)*
-* **Structure**: Starts at hard-coded URL, first scanning for same-domain pages, storing in an array (function uses reges to find and check domain for a match).
+* **Structure**: Starts at hard-coded URL, first scanning for same-domain pages, storing in an array (function uses regex to find and check domain for a match).
 Stores other-domain pages in a separate array.
 First visits same-domain pages, then other-domain pages, storing an array of found links in a twin array (tracked by indexOf location).
 Webpage content is scraped with BeautifulSoup and stored alongside page URL in a database.
 Arrays are also printed in an external file.

 **I would advise against trying to run this code.
 This script is bloated and abandoned, and possibly incomplete.**